AdrianBednarczyk/SanFrancisco_Crashes_Analysis/README.md

 * **Enforced** data quality and referential integrity across all tables.
 * **Provided** a stable, high-performance foundation for BI reporting.
 * **Automated** the path from "Raw Data" to "Actionable Insight".

 ________________________________________

-# 🔍 Key Insights

-- Critical Moment: Wednesday afternoons (Ranking 1) are the most dangerous time of the year.
-- High fatality rate of frontal collisions: Although there are almost three times fewer head-on collisions than rear-end collisions, they result in more fatalities (23 vs. 20), which indicates their greater impact.
-- Weekend Trend: The second-risk time is Friday afternoon (Ranking 2).
-This may be due to increased traffic or the rush before the end of the workweek.
-- A clear downward trend (2023–2025): Over the past three years, we have observed a steady decline in the number of accidents caused by drinking.
-The number of incidents decreased from 163 (in 2023) to 129 (in 2025), which is similar to the level in 2020.
-- Dominance of side impacts: Broadside collisions are by far the most common (almost 20,000 events) and generate the largest number of fatalities (72) and injuries (over 26,000).

-👉 Full detailed analysis available in `BusinessAnalyticsResults.md`

-________________________________________